Peking (ship)

 Peking is a steel-hulled four-masted barque.
 A so-called Flying P-Liner of the German company F. Laeisz, it was one of the last generation of cargo-carrying iron-hulled sailing ships used in the nitrate trade and wheat trade around Cape Horn.

-This ship is currently a museum ship in Germany in the 2020s.
+This ship was a museum ship in New York City from 1974, but was moved back to Germany in 2017.
+She has been a museum ship in Hamburg since September 2020.

 History

 Nitrate trade

-Peking was launched in February 1911 and left Hamburg for her maiden voyage to Valparaiso in May of the same year.
-After the outbreak of World War I she was interned at Valparaiso and remained in Chile for the duration of the war.
+Peking was launched in February 1911 and left Hamburg for her maiden voyage to Valparaíso in May of the same year.
+After the outbreak of World War I she was interned at Valparaíso and remained in Chile for the duration of the war.
 Awarded to the Kingdom of Italy as war reparations, she was sold back to her original owners, the Laeisz brothers, in January 1923.
 She remained in the nitrate trade until traffic through the Panama Canal proved quicker and more economical.

 Arethusa II

 In 1932, she was sold for £6,250 to Shaftesbury Homes.
 She was first towed to Greenhithe, renamed Arethusa II and moored alongside the existing Arethusa I. In July 1933, she was moved to a new permanent mooring off Upnor on the River Medway, where she served as a children's home and training school.
 She was officially "opened" by Prince George on 25 July 1933.
 During World War II she served in the Royal Navy as HMS Pekin.